 - Chronic breathing issues

 Depending on your condition, insurance, lifestyle and symptoms, your ENT physician may recommend one or more surgical treatment options.
-Some of the most common procedures we perform include:
+Some of the most common procedures we perform in-house or at our outpatient surgery center include:

-procedures reshape, reduce or reposition portions of the septum’s bone or cartilage to open up the nasal passageway and improve drainage and breathing.
-These procedures are used to reduce blockage, fix a deviated septum, repair a broken nose and more.
+These procedures reshape, reduce or reposition portions of the septum’s bone or cartilage to open up the nasal passageway and improve drainage and breathing.